-All initial enquiries are responded to as soon as possible by the office duty administrator who has both personal and professional experience of adoption.
-She answers questions enquirers have about the adoption process and sends them an information pack which includes further information about adopting through Barnardo's and the processes involved.
+All initial enquiries are responded to as soon as possible by the Project Worker or a Duty Social Worker.
+The worker goes through the essential criteria and answers any questions enquirers have about the adoption process.
+An information pack is sent out which includes further information about fostering to adopt through Barnardo's and the processes involved.